IncrementalOne/incrementalone.github.com/_posts/2014-10-14-github-and-code-blocks.md

 #### Using three ~

 Place ~~~ on an empty row; followed by an optional language such as "html", "javascript" etc. End the block with another three ~.
 You are also supposed to be able to use ``` instead of ~~~ to create a block, but I couldn't get it to work.
+Being unable to use ``` might be because jekyll lets liquid have a go at the text before markdown gets it.

  ~~~html
 \<div><p>Hello<p/>\</div>